xuankimtran/docs-1/pages/katalon-analytics/docs/kt-op-installation.md

 TestOps On-Premise allows you to access to insightful features of Katalon TestOps for managing automation testing data imported from Katalon Studio in a restricted network environment.

 **Prerequisites:**

 * Download [Postgres Database](https://www.postgresql.org/download/) capatible with your operating system.
+TestOps only supports PostgreSQL from version 11 onwards.

 * Download [TestOps On-Premise installer]() capatible with your operating system.

 ## Install and create PostgreSQL database

 1. Run the PostgreSQL installer and follow the wizard setup.

+* **Database URL** – the JDBC URL for your database.

 2. After installation, sign in using your username and password.